Updated January 2018

 What is the best age to get a reverse mortgage?

 While you may be eligible to apply for a reverse mortgage after your reach 62 years, it may not always be appropriate to apply right away.
 The average age of homeowners seeking reverse mortgages has dropped from 77 years to 73 years over the past decade.

 You should plan ahead if you want to not face financial difficulties during retirement.
 Most financial planners advise their clients to weigh other alternatives carefully before applying for a FHA reverse mortgage.

 Are there other alternatives to a reverse mortgage?

-Reverse mortgages are ideally suited for seniors with a substantial equity in their homes and do not intended to pass on their current home to their heirs.
-While there are several unique and favorable features associated with reverse mortgages, one should also consider alternatives such as selling the home and putting the proceeds into safe investments, or moving to a cheaper residence while renting out the larger home.
+Reverse mortgages are ideally suited for seniors with a substantial equity in their homes and do not intend to pass on their current home to their heirs.
+While there are several unique and favorable features associated with reverse mortgages, one should also consider alternatives such as selling the home and putting the proceeds into safe investments or moving to a cheaper residence while renting out the larger home.